 I'm sure you know who I'm talking about -- those who take to self-care and natural remedies and incorporate them into daily life relatively easily.
 The ones who don’t feel restricted, deprived, bitter, or overwhelmed.
 The ones who simply make changes, feel better, and go on with life.
-The people who (I think) tend to account for a lot of the traditional success stories we see.
+The people who (I think) tend to account for a lot of the traditional success stories we see online.

 These people are awesome -- and also not the reason I'm writing this post today.
 These folks are doing what works for them and all I want to do is encourage them to keep going.
-And provide any possible resource I can to support them in doing so.

 Instead, I'm writing this post for the other group of people.
-For the ones who have a more difficult time adopting these changes.
+For the ones, like me, who have a more difficult time adopting these changes.
 For the folks who struggle to stay consistent or motivated.
 For the people who don't see results even when they’re doing everything “right”.
 And for the ones who feel incredibly restricted, deprived, or angry at needing to make these dietary and lifestyle modifications in the first place.

 Those are who I'm on a mission to help.
 And because of that...
 I have to ask the question: What the heck gives?

 Why do natural or self-care treatments work for some people?
-How come some folks can stay “committed” or focused or “on track” while others struggle?
+How come some can stay “committed” or focused or “on track” while others struggle?
 And then, even more, when both parties are taking the same actions to the same extent...
 Why do these tools work for some and not for others?
 What’s the difference between why some people feel better and "get well" -- and some people don’t?

 As I've studied this question, I've realized there's one glaring point of discussion staring me in the face.
 It's the point of discussion where the conversation usually stalls out.
 You see, traditionally when we're not feeling better and seeing the changes we want, we blame willpower, perceived laziness, or a specific exercise plan, diet, etc.